 Pros

-• Many teachers available (over 15,000!), so you can find one for your target language easily.
-If you want to learn a language that isn’t very popular, you’ll have a hard time finding an in-person tutor or school near you, so italki is a great option
+• Many teachers are available (over 15,000!), so you can easily find one for your target language.
+If you want to learn a language that isn’t very popular, you’ll have a hard time finding an in-person tutor or school near you, so italki is a great option.

 • Lots of filters to choose from to help you narrow down your search.
 For example, you could search for a native speaker who is a professional teacher, who also speaks English, and who charges less than $20/hour.